sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 If at least one of these are describing the case, the issue can be a Medium.
 If both apply, the issue can be considered of High severity.
 Additional constraints related to the issue may decrease its severity accordingly. \
 Griefing for gas (frontrunning a transaction to fail, even if can be done perpetually) is considered a DoS of a single block, hence only if the function is clearly time-sensitive, it can be a Medium severity issue.
 3. **Low/Informational Issues**:  While Sherlock acknowledges that it would be great to include & reward low-impact/informational issues, we strongly feel that Watsons should focus on finding the most critical vulnerabilities that will potentially cause millions of dollars of losses on mainnet.
 Sherlock understands that it could be missing out on some potential "value add" for protocol, but it's only because the real task of finding critical vulnerabilities requires 100% of the attention of Watsons.
 While low/informational issues are not rewarded individually if a Watson identifies an attack vector that combines multiple lows to cause significant loss/damage that would still be categorized as a valid medium/high.
-4. **Direct Protocol Owner/Admin rug pulls.** If a protocol specifically mentions the restrictions imposed on the owner/admin issues describing an attack that results in bypassing these restrictions, issues can be considered valid, otherwise admin is considered trusted.
+4. **Direct Protocol Owner/Admin rug pulls.** If a protocol specifically mentions the restrictions imposed on the owner/admin, issues describing an attack that results in bypassing these restrictions can be considered valid.
 Please note that these restrictions must be explicitly described by the protocol and will be considered case by case. \
    Admin functions are assumed to be used properly, unless a list of requirements is listed and it's incomplete or if there is no scenario where a permissioned funtion can be used properly.
 5. **External Admin trust assumptions**:
    1. When `external-admin=trusted`, issues related to these external admins being able to rug protocol users is **not a valid issue.** (Example: Aave governance has the intention of rugging Index Protocol)